divyanikaushal02-cmd/Loan-Approval-Automation/README.md

 # 🏦 Loan Approval Automation System

-An end-to-end loan approval workflow automation project built using **Dialogflow**, **n8n**, and **Google Sheets**.
-The system automates loan application processing, eligibility verification, record management, and customer notifications, reducing manual effort and improving response time.
+An intelligent workflow automation project that streamlines the loan approval process using **Dialogflow**, **n8n**, and **Google Sheets**.
+The system automates loan application collection, eligibility assessment, record management, and notification delivery, reducing manual effort and improving efficiency.

 ---

-## 📋 Project Description
+## 📋 Project Overview

-The Loan Approval Automation System is designed to automate the initial stages of loan processing through an AI-powered chatbot and workflow automation platform.

-Users submit their loan details through a Dialogflow chatbot.
-The collected information is transferred to an n8n workflow, where predefined business rules evaluate the application.
-Based on the assessment, the application is marked as:
+The Loan Approval Automation System enables users to apply for loans through a Dialogflow chatbot.
+The submitted information is automatically processed through an n8n workflow, where predefined eligibility rules determine whether the application should be approved, rejected, or marked as pending.

-- ✅ Approved
-- ❌ Rejected
-- ⏳ Pending Review

-The application data is automatically stored in Google Sheets, and status notifications are generated accordingly.
+The application details are stored in Google Sheets, and automated notifications are sent based on the loan status.

 ---

-## 🎯 Project Objectives
+## 🎯 Objectives

 - Automate the loan application process.
-- Minimize manual intervention.
+- Eliminate repetitive manual work.
-- Improve response time for applicants.
+- Improve processing speed and accuracy.
-- Centralize application records.
+- Store applicant data centrally.
-- Demonstrate practical implementation of workflow automation tools.
+- Demonstrate workflow automation using no-code tools.

 ---